mbecker20/komodo/bin/migrator/README.md

 Performs schema changes on the Monitor database

 ## v1.7 - v1.11 migration
-Run this before upgrading to latest from version 1.7 to 1.11.
+Run this before upgrading to latest from versions 1.7 to 1.11.
 ```sh
 docker run --rm --name monitor-migrator \
 	--env MIGRATION="v1.11" \